 The bag has no-fuss roller wheels; we see no cause for concern with these basic wheels.
 The bag is so small and lightweight that even if you do put the wheels in a compromising position it’s unlikely to cause a break.
 Furthermore, it’s an easily stackable bag in the event you are traveling with larger luggage, this bag’s wheels may rarely be on the floor anyhow.

 Other than the reports of tears from zipper difficulties, there are no other significant complaints levied against the durability of the American Tourister 4 kix underseater.

-Our underseater bag has not presented any wheel issues; we have no complaints on the handling of the American Tourister 4 kix.
-The functionality of these inline wheels is somewhat limited, for the price they meet expectations.
-The low-profile nature of the wheels lends them to occasionally getting stuck but they are very unlikely to fail and break with so little weight bearing down on them.
+Our underseater bag has not presented any wheel issues; we have no complaints about the handling of the American Tourister 4 kix.
+The functionality of these inline wheels is somewhat limited, but for the price, they meet expectations.
+The low-profile nature of the wheels lends them to occasionally getting stuck, but they are very unlikely to fail and break with so little weight bearing down on them.

 The American Tourister 4 kix has a second zipper and outside packing pockets; these features give you additional space to cram in more things than you probably need.
 This bag can hold up to four sets of clothes presuming your destination is currently shorts and t-shirt weather.